Best Alternative to Apple's Pro Display iMore 2021

 If you love resolution more than anything, the LG UltraFine 5K Display for Mac is perfect.
 While it only has one Thunderbolt 3, it does have four total USB-C ports to work with.
 Plus, it even comes with a built-in webcam, microphone, and speakers, so it can truly be the only monitor you need.

-LG's big 32-inch 32UL950-W is not only a Thunderbolt 3 monitor, meaning you can daisy chain monitors together but also has quite a few ports.
-With one Thunderbolt 3 port, one USB-C, two USB-A, an HDMI, DisplayPort port, and a headphone jack, this monitor has tons of connectivity to attach all your favorite devices.
-Plus, its 60hz screen refresh rate, 600 nits brightness, and beautiful P3 wide color gamut make this screen look amazing right out of the box.
+The BenQ PD3220U is not only a Thunderbolt 3 monitor, meaning you can daisy chain monitors together but also has quite a few ports.
+This monitor has tons of connectivity to attach all your favorite devices with one Thunderbolt 3 port, one USB-C, a USB-A, an HDMI, and a DisplayPort port.
+Plus, its 60hz screen refresh rate, beautiful P3 wide color gamut, and HDR compatibility make this screen look amazing right out of the box.

-If you prefer going the ultrawide route and don't mind a bit of curve in your monitor, the Samsung CJ791 uses Samsung's QLED display technology, which is gorgeous.
+If you prefer going the ultrawide route and don't mind a bit of curve in your monitor, the Samsung Business S65UA has a 100hz refresh rate — it looks gorgeous.
 This monitor is no slouch when it comes to ports, either.
-With two Thunderbolt 3 ports, an HDMI port, DisplayPort, two USB-A ports, and a headphone jack, it's easy to connect your accessories.
-Plus, the 100hz refresh rate makes this an amazing screen for gaming, as long as you don't mind losing out on 4K.
+It's easy to connect your accessories with a USB-C port, an HDMI port, DisplayPort, two USB-A ports, and a headphone jack.

 Ultrawide 4K curved monitor: LG 38WN95C-W